GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 Out of the box the providers selection page will show on the right pane a list of the currently enabled configured providers.
 Only their logo and display name are visualized.
 The instructions below explain how to specify/change a logo image for an identity provider:

-1. Login to Gluu chroot
+1. Log in to the Gluu chroot

 1. `cd` to  `/opt/gluu/jetty/oxauth/custom/static`